 White-tailed Deer are named for their tail, which at first sight appears to be an unremarkable brownish color with a rather unimpressive white fringe.
 But when they raise it and curl it forward, a bright, broad underside of white hair is exposed.

-As for the rest of their hair, in summer, it’s reddish-brown and relatively short, with a thin, wiry texture.
+As for the rest of their hair, it’s reddish-brown and relatively short, with a thin, wiry texture in summer.
 It turns grayish in winter, with long guard hairs and a thick undercoat to provide insulation.
 The coat of those living in northern regions has hollow shafts that fill with air and add to its insulative value.

 A unique color variation of all-white (not albino) White-tailed Deer live on protected grounds at the former Seneca Army Depot in Romulus, New York.
 More about them